Nine Eleven Finding Answers Foundation: Founders

-NEFA was founded by CEO, President and Treasurer Michelle T. "Mikie" Hayes and Director of Strategic Operations David Draper.
+President and Treasurer was Michelle T. "Mikie" Hayes and Director of Strategic Operations was David Draper.
 Hayes previously worked as a development officer at the Medical University of South Carolina's Cardiovascular Institute.

 Hayes previously worked as the director of development for the Charleston, South Carolina-based Medical University of South Carolina's Cardiovascular Institute.

 Draper previously worked as a contractor for the Charleston, South Carolina-based law firm Motley Rice.
-Draper is the owner of a Charleston, South Carolina-based company named D2.
+Draper was the owner of a Charleston, South Carolina-based company named D2.

-Financial reports

-According to the IRS Form 990 filed by NEFA for Fiscal Year 2009 (signed by NEFA President Michelle Hayes on November 10, 2010):

-NEFA President and Treasurer Michelle T. Hayes received $165,000 in compensation during FY2009.

-D2, a company owned by NEFA Director of Strategic Operations David Draper, was paid $405,818 in "consulting fees" during FY2009.